sveawebpay/dotnet-integration/README.md

 return the authorization values asked for.
 Later when starting a WebpayConnection action in your integration file, put an instance of your class as parameter to the constructor.

+See the [sample test shop](Webpay.Integration/Sample.AspNetCore) for a demonstration of how the SDK can be used.

 *NOTE:* This solution may change in future updates!

 Step 1: